Everything you need to know about cloud-native

 Improved reliability

-With cloud-native practices like DevOps, developers can now revert changes in an application with relatively low risks.
+With cloud-native practices like DevOps, developers can now revert changes in an application with relatively low risk.
 In addition, with these practices, developers can do clean rollbacks if a cluster meltdown occurs, leading to faster disaster recovery and higher availability of their applications.
-Higher uptime guarantees enhanced reliability and helps an organization’s business be more competitive with better quality of services and meeting their service level agreements.
+Higher uptime guarantees enhanced reliability and helps an organization’s business be more competitive with better quality of services and meet their service level agreements.

 What are the differences between cloud-native applications and traditional IT applications?